THE READING TABLE: Recipes & Reading

 £40 per person includes an inspired grazing table.
 Drinks additional.

-A sensory supper for book lovers and curious eaters
+Bring a book to the table: a sensory supper for book lovers and curious eaters